lucazammataro/cymol/README.md

 Cymol is an educational and research-oriented project designed to explore classical molecular dynamics using modern programming paradigms.
 Inspired by Dennis C. Rapaport's seminal textbook, "The Art of Molecular Dynamics," this project implements some examples from the book.
 Named "Cymol" to reflect its use of Cython, this project aims to demonstrate how Cython can produce efficient, stable, and surprisingly fast code.
 Join us as we step-by-step uncover the impressive capabilities of Cython in molecular dynamics simulations.
+Cymol is an ongoing project, still under development, with the goal of providing a powerful tool for molecular dynamics simulations.

 ## Project Goals